Skip to main content

 He is married to Dr. Belinda Mothershed, a retired school administrator who now has her own educational consulting firm.
 They have two daughters, Olivia Grayson and Chelsea Mothershed.

-Dr. Matthew B. Wesson 400
+Matthew B. Wesson — Emeritus, M.D.

-Matthew B. Wesson, M.D. — Emeritus
+Matthew B. Wesson — Emeritus, M.D.

 Matthew Wesson, M.D. is pleased to announce his retirement from Wesson and Mothershed Eye Center as of June 1, 2021.
 Dr. Wesson, a Tupelo native and board-certified ophthalmologist, practiced for 44 years in Tupelo after practicing for two years in the U.S. Army at Ft.
 Campbell, KY.